 7. ADDITIONAL DINING SPACE

-As mentioned earlier, the benefits of having an open kitchen means more socializing and communal interaction with everyone inside the home.
-And what better way of having communal interaction is by adding additional dining space; specifically a bar counter, a breakfast nook or even a built in dining table.
+As mentioned earlier, the benefits of having an open kitchen mean more socializing and communal interaction with everyone inside the home.
+And what better way of having communal interaction is by adding additional dining space; specifically a bar counter, a breakfast nook, or even a built-in dining table?

-- For kitchens that area bit big, you can have a small table built into it and place 4 chairs on either side.
+- For kitchens that are a bit big, you can have a small table built into it and place 4 chairs on either side.
 This will make for a more communal and semi-compartmentalized look.
-And if you really want to have a unique open kitchen, you can even convert one drawer into pull out chopping boards or prep areas or even a dining area.
+Additionally, if you want to have a unique open kitchen, you can even convert one drawer into pull-out chopping boards, prep areas, or even a dining area.

 So the question now is this?
 Are you ready to start having your own unique open kitchen concept?
 By following these examples and tips, you can be sure to have the perfect open kitchen that you will be so proud of!